 GeneCards Summary for EEF2K Gene

 EEF2K (Eukaryotic Elongation Factor 2 Kinase) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include calcium ion binding and calmodulin binding.
+Diseases associated with EEF2K include anoxia.
+Among its related pathways are Signaling by GPCR and AMPK signaling pathway.
+GO annotations related to this gene include calcium ion binding and protein kinase activity.
 An important paralog of this gene is ALPK1.

 UniProtKB/Swiss-Prot for EEF2K Gene